SAP-docs/btp-task-center/docs/40-administration/connect-sap-ariba-and-sap-task-center-d26b525.md

         -   The data center where your SAP Ariba `realm` resides

-    5. To request IDP registration on the SAP Ariba OAuth, provide the following information to the SAP Ariba Technical Support:
+    5. To request IDP registration on the SAP Ariba OAuth, create a Service Request and provide the following information to the SAP Ariba Technical Support:
         -   Your SAP Ariba `realm name` or `customer site name` \(see *Prerequisites*\)
         -   Entity Identifier \(`entityID`\) in the SAML assertion request